Shivyadav007/Momentum-Trading-Bitcoin/README.md

 # Momentum-Trading-Bitcoin
-# Introduction to Algorithmic Trading 🧠📈
+# Algorithmic Trading 🧠📈

 This repository contains a Jupyter Notebook that introduces algorithmic trading concepts using Python.
-The notebook includes data fetching, analysis, and visualization techniques, with a focus on using libraries like `yfinance` and `pandas`.
+The notebook includes data fetching, analysis, and visualization techniques,using Derivative concept with a focus on using libraries like `yfinance` and `pandas`.

 ---